gstamp/cucumber-goto-step/README.md

  - cgs-find-project-functions: a list of functions used to locate the project root.
 A default function is provided however you may optionally override this is you have any special requirements.

+Current limitations:

+- No specific support for step definitions in languages other than Ruby.
+- No support for string style Given/When/Then clauses.